Siphon880gh/workout-player/README.md

 - INSTRUCTION is your explanation paragraph.
 Optional.
 Can have as many as you want.
 - INTERVAL is if your exercise activity requires a counting down.
 Briefly, the format is: Getting ready-duration, Active duration, and Rest period after.
 For formatting, refer to: Activity Duration/Countdown Format
 - SET is if your exercise activity requires reps to be done.
 Briefly, the format is: number of reps and rest period.
 For formatting, refer to: Activity Duration/Countdown Format
+- You may add comments by starting a line with `#`

 Remember no mixing sets and intervals in the same exercise.
 The app will warn you and mention which one it will ignore if you mix in different activity types for the same exercise.